-We will all experience grief, yet many of us don’t know how to feel or what to do when it comes.
+We all experience grief, yet many of us don’t know what to do when it comes.
 Each bereavement is unique, and people are different.
-The best advice is to do what feels natural and what you need to get you through
+Do what feels natural and what you need to get you through.

-It used to be thought that grief consisted of stages, which included shock, anger, and depression.
-The final stage was the acceptance that your loved one had departed and you were able to ‘move on’.
+It used to be thought that grief consisted of stages, like shock, anger, and depression.
+The final stage was the acceptance that your loved one had departed and feeling able to ‘move on’.
 Each of these stages was thought necessary for healthy grieving.
-Missing one or more was a sign that all was not well.

 Those early theories also sold us the idea that we have to accept that our loved one has gone forever.
 Grieving is not so much about saying goodbye or achieving closure, but about coming to have a sense of our loved one as both present and absent.
 A big part of this is placing or relocating the person, at the burial or in placing the ashes if there has been a cremation.
-We want the remains to be in a place that is fitting, and one we can access.
+We want the remains to be in a place that is fitting and accessible.
 We need to know where they are and to be able to visit them, in imagination or in person.

 This is also how Jesus asked us to remember him: ‘Whenever you break bread together, think of me.’; ‘When you pray, say Abba as I do’; ‘Just as I have loved you, you also should love one another’.